Introducing the financial markets

 In fact, in real terms, it would probably be worth less than when you put it there, because the cost of living is likely to have risen in the interim.

-Now, imagine you had instead used that money to buy financial assets such as equities or commodities.
-Instead of lying dormant, your money would have a much greater potential for growth as the value of those equities or commodities could go up.
+Now, imagine you had instead used that money to buy financial assets such as shares or commodities.
+Instead of lying dormant, your money would have a much greater potential for growth as the value of those shares or commodities could go up.
 Though, of course, there's always the risk they could drop in value as well.

 Investing vs trading

 What we've described above is called 'investing', essentially a long-term form of financial trading which involves buying and holding financial assets over a number of months or years.

 In fact, it's quite likely that you're already investing in the financial markets in some capacity - possibly only passively.
 If you have a pension plan, for example, then you're investing the money you're earning now with the expectation it'll grow and be worth more when you retire.

 Pension firms generally invest this money for you in return for a management fee.
 In most cases however, you can have a say in which financial instruments you put your money into.
 And as the chart below shows, a few simple decisions now could have a dramatic effect in the future.